 Step Three: Press ALT and Select Your Starting Point

-One you press it, you need to take a look at what you want that section to look at.
-I had a couple choices, I could have gone with a more vacant appearance, or I could have filled out the tree more.
-I decided I wanted to expand the appearance of the tree; therefore, after clicking on the clone stamp, I took my mouse and pressed ALT then clicked a section of the tree that was about two inches away from the sign in the tree.
-By pressing ALT it tells the computer this is what I want my starting point to look like.
+Once you press it, you need to take a look at how you want that section to look.
+I had a couple of choices; I could have gone with a more vacant appearance, or I could have filled out the tree more.
+I decided I wanted to expand the presence of the tree; therefore, after clicking on the clone stamp, I took my mouse and pressed ALT then click a section of the tree that was about two inches away from the sign in the tree.
+By pressing ALT, it tells the computer this is how I want my starting point to look.